International School Rejected Your Special Needs Child in Japan — What to Do Next

 | Tokubetsu shien gakkō | Separate special needs school, comprehensive services | Significant support needs across multiple domains |

 The process: Contact your municipal board of education (kyōiku iinkai) to initiate the shūgaku sōdan (school enrollment consultation).
-They will assess your child and recommend a placement.
+The placement support committee reviews the dossier and recommends placement; the municipal board retains final authority.

 Language reality: Instruction is in Japanese.
 For children who don't speak Japanese, this creates a dual challenge — language acquisition plus SEN support.
 However, Japanese schools are accustomed to children who arrive without Japanese and provide both language support (nihongo shidō) and SEN accommodations simultaneously.
 Young children (ages 6-9) typically acquire functional Japanese within 6-12 months through immersion.